 This report is made solely to the Corporation of Lincoln College and the Secretary of State for Education acting through the ESFA in accordance with the terms of our engagement letter.
 Our work has been undertaken so that we might state to the Corporation of Lincoln College and the Secretary of State for Education acting through the ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Lincoln College and the Secretary of State for Education acting through the ESFA for our work, for this report, or for the conclusion we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Lincoln College and the SEFA for our work, for this report, or for the conclusion we have formed.